 for fishing, walking and golfing parties.

-Our Sitting Room provides a huge space in which to have a glass of wine while you plan your next outing.
-The Sitting Room overlooks the garden and the church.
 The garden is enclosed and we encourage guests to use it.
 The Old Priory is perfectly situated for exploring the Borders and North Northumberland.
 Alnwick Castle, famous for its new gardens and the background of the Harry Potter films, Bamburgh Castle, Norham Castle, Berwick on Tweed, St.Abbs Head, Coldingham Bay and Lindisfarne, Holy Island are all within stricking distance of Kelso.
 The wonderful sandy beaches on the East coast are 30 miles from Kelso.
 Berwick on Tweed is the nearest railway station to us and is usually the start of the Coast and Castles Cycle Route.

 The Borderloop Cycle Tour, Tweed Cycleway and the 4 Abbeys Cycle Route all pass through Kelso.